Adding a service role with permissions to deploy backend resources - AWS Amplify Hosting

 1. Refresh the list of service roles.

 2. Select the role you just created.
-For this example, it should look like AmplifyConsoleServiceRole-AmplifyRole
+For this example, it should look like AmplifyConsoleServiceRole-AmplifyRole.

 3. Choose Next and follow the steps to complete your app deployment.

-• If you have an existing app
+• If you have an existing app, do the following:

 4. Choose Save.